What’s involved in Rewiring

 Rewiring Your Home

 The most difficult task a homeowner can encounter is rewiring.
 Rewiring is a major project which needs to be implemented in every room of your home as the cables are laid inside your walls.
 We at Keith Gunn Electrical Solutions recommend that you rewire your home every 25 years because older cables can deteriorate over the years.
 This means cables that were once safe can become a hazard over time.
 Wrongly installed, sub-standard or faulty electrics can cause electric shocks or even fires.
-Our team will be able to eradicate any potential problems with you wiring and guarantee everything is modern, secure and completely certified.
+Our team will be able to eradicate any potential problems with your wiring and guarantee everything is modern, secure and completely certified.

 Upon arrival at your home or property, we’ll spend time making arrangements and preparations for the project.
 Then, we route your new cables from your consumer unit around your property.
 The cables will be terminated at every outlet throughout your property and then organised into separate circuits like plug sockets or lights for example.
 Routing is quite an extensive part of the project as cables can be underfloor or even in attic space.
-Routing can involve having to lift carpets/ floor boards and chase through walls.
+Routing can involve having to lift carpets/floorboards and chase through walls.

 One issue which we may come to is with the fact that floorboards don’t always come up easily however, we do use professional and appropriate tools to establish that the best cuts are made which will, in turn, minimize damage.
 Once the floorboard has been removed we will route our cables by boring holes in the joist or notching a small part from the timber and replacing with a metal safe plate.